About Us

 Read More

-Emily Rogan graduated from the University of Southern Maine with a B.A. in Media Studies in 2022.
+Emily Gage graduated from the University of Southern Maine with a B.A. in Media Studies in 2022.
 Since graduating, she has worked for organizations that focus on community building and empowering youth through the arts and mentorship.
 Emily is also a freelance photographer, with a strong love for film photography.
 She is continuously drawn to the intersection of art, storytelling, and wellness and the process of self-expression through different creative mediums.
 In her freetime, Emily enjoys creating of all kinds, such as cooking, knitting, writing, and more.
 Emily is a member of the client services team and facilitates the intake process for all incoming clients.

 Molly M. Stanley